top of page

 References:

-1) van Kessel et al, J Uro 2016, 2) van Kessel et al J Uro 2017, 3) de Jong et al, J Uro 2020
+1) van Kessel et al, J Uro 2016, 2) van Kessel et al J Uro 2017, 3) van Kessel et al, 2020 4) de Jong et al, Eur Uro Onc 2023

-AssureMDx Test Available in 2024
+AssureMDx Test Now Available

 Get in Touch